L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 Outside Kilmainham Jail, directly above the front gate is where the ‘Drop’ is located.
 There were no railings around the jail at that time and over three thousand men, women and children came to the jail.
 Each girl was brought out and hanged, with the crowd cheering all about them.

 The prisoners were brought here for a few minutes so the hangman could estimate their height and weight.
 He looked through the hole in the wall incorporated in the window

-Article Published in 1821 by William Carse
+Article About the Case in 1821 by William Carse

 Another scene occurred, owing to the Sheriff ordering the Police to drive the people back.
 The orders were promptly obeyed, and the cries of old and young were heard in every direction; fortunately no lives were lost.

 On Friday last, Bridget Butterly and Bridget Ennis were executed at Kilmainham Jail for the murder of a young lady by the name of Miss Thompson.
 When the awful preparations were completed, the drop fell, and Bridget Butterly died instantly.
 Bridget Ennis appeared to suffer much, her body heaving violently after her limbs had ceased to move.

 After hanging the usual time the bodies were taken down and sent to Surgeon’s Hall to be dissected.

 Mother Aikenhead and Sister Catherine remained at Kilmainham Jail in the chapel until four o’clock that afternoon praying for the women.
 They were so affected by the incident that prison visits became another service that the Sisters of Charity at Stanhope Street began on a regular basis.
 They never judged the prisoners for their crimes, but gave comfort and spiritual healing where needed.

 The writer of the article, ‘Execution’ in 1821, a few days after the public hangings also goes on to give his opinion, he says;